New York Gov. Andrew Cuomo draws bipartisan ire for withholding data on nursing home deaths

 Asked about delays in providing information, DeRosa said that state lawmakers’ inquiries last year came as “President Trump turns this into a giant political football,” according to a partial transcript of the call provided by the governor’s office.

 “He starts tweeting that we killed everyone in nursing homes.
-He starts going after [New Jersey Gov. Phil] Murphy, starts going after [California Gov. Gavin] Newsom, starts going after [Michigan Gov.] Gretchen Whitmer,” DeRosa said, noting that Trump directed the Justice Department to investigate in New York.
+He starts going after [New Jersey Gov. Phil] Murphy, starts going after [California Gov. Gavin] Newsom, starts going after [Michigan Gov.] Gretchen Whitmer,” DeRosa said, noting that President Donald Trump directed the Justice Department to investigate in New York.

 “And basically, we froze, because then we were in a position where we weren’t sure if what we were going to give to the Department of Justice or what we give to you guys, what we start saying was going to be used against us while we weren’t sure if there was going to be an investigation,” DeRosa said, according to the transcript.
 “That played a very large role into this.”